sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 `docker-compose -p myproject -f openremote/profile/dev-testing.yml down`

 When you are [[Working on Manager|Developer Guide: Working on Manager]], you should also run the `dev-testing.yml` in the background as you execute JUnit tests ad-hoc from within your IDE.
+The services are also required to start the Manager in your IDE.

 ## Going into production